Dimensionality Reduction - PCA + t-SNE

 When we normalize our data, we observe an equal distribution of the variance.

-What quantity is represented by \(\frac{Cov(X, Y)}{\sigma_X\sigma_Y}\), where \(X\) and \(Y\) represent the random variables associated to sampling a person with that Age and Height?
+What quantity is represented by \(\frac{Cov(X, Y)}{\sigma_X\sigma_Y}\), where \(X\) and \(Y\) represent the random variables of a person’s age and height, respectively?

 This is the correlation matrix.
 When you standardize your data you are no longer working with the covariance matrix but the correlation matrix.